+6.5.
 The Southwater Housing Needs Assessment identifies considerable need for homes that are suitable for young families and for the elderly.
-This can present problems as the market by preference tends to design and build homes for certain target markets which can result in the need for substantial modifications and/or extensions to adapt to the needs of the occupiers as their needs change.
+This can present problems, as the market by preference tends to design and build homes for certain target markets, which can result in the need for substantial modifications and/or extensions, to adapt to the needs of the occupiers as their needs change.

+- 6.6.
 The Southwater Housing Needs Assessment has highlighted the discrepancy between our required housing stock and our resident population.
-By ensuring a property meets the lifetime homes standard they will be more flexible to adapt to the occupants changing needs.
-They are not 'special', but are thoughtfully designed to create and encourage better living environments for everyone.
-From raising small children to coping with illness or dealing with reduced mobility in later life.

-It is therefore considered appropriate that all new homes built within the Parish are built to the Lifetime Home Standards and where extensions are proposed that they try so far as possible to ensure that these works comply with the standards as well.
+By ensuring a property is accessible and can be adapted to the occupants' changing needs we hope to address this issue.
+The homes built are not 'special' but are thoughtfully designed to create and encourage better living environments for everyone.
+From raising small children to coping with illness or dealing with reduced mobility in later life. - 6.7.
+It is therefore considered appropriate that all new homes built within the Plan Area are built to Requirement M4(2) as defined in the Building Regulations and, where extensions are proposed, that they try so far as possible to ensure that these works comply with the standards as well.

-SNP9 - LIFETIME HOME STANDARDS
+SNP9 - HOME STANDARDS

-To ensure homes are fit for all ages, all new dwellings (regardless of size, type or tenure) must meet the Lifetime Homes Standard at the time of application submission.

-Where an extension is proposed, that new part of the dwelling should so far as reasonably possible conform to the Lifetime Home Standard at the time of application submission.
+- SNP9.1.
+To ensure homes are fit for all ages, all new dwellings (regardless of size, type or tenure) should achieve M4(2) of the optional requirements in the Building Regulations. - SNP9.2.
+Where an extension is proposed, that the new part of the dwelling should so far as reasonably possible conform to M4(2) of the optional requirements in the Building Regulations. - SNP9.3.
+This requirement will be secured where appropriate, by a condition attached to planning permissions granted.

-Standards are available to view at http://www.lifetimehomes.org.uk/

-RESIDENTIAL SPACE STANDARDS
+Residential Space Standards

+- 6.8.
 Over recent years the quality of new build homes has been decreasing.
 England also has the smallest homes by floor area compared to other European countries.
-There is concern that the UK housing shortage may mean the size of English homes will continue to shrink.
+There is concern that the UK housing shortage may mean the size of English homes will continue to shrink. - 6.9.
 Central government has published a nationally described space standard to ensure that new dwellings provide adequate living space for residents.
-The standard deals with internal space within new dwellings and is suitable for application across all tenures.

-Southwater is historically a rural parish and the ability to access outdoor space is considered important to residents.
+The standard deals with internal space within new dwellings and is suitable for application across all tenures. - 6.10.
+Southwater is historically a rural Parish and the ability to access outdoor space is considered important to residents.